named-data/NFD/docs/INSTALL.rst

 Install the `ndn-cxx library <https://docs.named-data.net/ndn-cxx/current/INSTALL.html>`__ and its prerequisites.

-On Linux, NFD needs the following dependencies to enable optional features:
+On Linux, NFD needs the following *optional* dependencies to enable additional features:

 - On **Debian** and **Ubuntu**: